 South Australia is now holding the world’s largest lithium-ion battery which has been in transit for a few days, delivered within just a few days than the promise made by Elon Musk that says 100 days or it’s free.

-The government of South Australia said that now the clean wind energy can be tapped into the grid 24/7 which improves the reliability of the system that says the wind is blowing or not.
-The government of South Australia says that this new technology will improve the reliability of the system, even though the wind is blowing or not.
+The government of South Australia said that now the clean wind energy can be tapped into the grid 24/7 which improves the reliability of the system that says whether the wind is blowing or not.
+The government of South Australia says that this new technology will improve the reliability of the system, even if the wind is blowing or not.
 This new 100 MW battery farm has just enough storage capacity to electrify more than 30,000 homes.

-This new giant battery is now launched which comes after a regulatory testing period that examines the ability of the battery to both charges to and from the National Energy Market of Australia.
+This new giant battery is now launched which comes after a regulatory testing period that examines the ability of the battery to both charge to and from the National Energy Market of Australia.
 This ability also offers this new giant battery to act as a generator.
-With this new technology, the NEM has initiated to incorporate 40,000 km of transmission lines and cables all over South Australia.
+With this new technology, the NEM has initiated to the incorporation of 40,000 km of transmission lines and cables all over South Australia.
 The Hornsdale Power Reserve says that this new battery takes fewer than 10,000 square meters of land due to the Tesla power packs being connected to Neogen’s Hornsdale windfarm.

-It is said that in a statement by Tesla, with this lithium-ion battery project completion within just a short period of time proves that the sustainable and effective energy solution is possible.
+It is said in a statement by Tesla, with this lithium-ion battery project completion within just a short period of time proves that a sustainable and effective energy solution is possible.
 Tesla also mentioned in the statement that it is very proud to be a part of this new South Australia’s renewable energy solution in the future and further hopes that this project will provide a model for future deployments all around the world.

 Tesla further mentioned that this new giant battery implementation in South Australia will help the state in solving the power shortage problems and assist them in peak loads during summertime.
 The state of South Australia has been in energy problems for a very long time now and has been suffering a statewide blackout since September.